Vocal Hyperfunction Clinical Research Center

 About the Center

-The Vocal Hyperfunction Clinical Research Center (VHCRC) at Massachusetts General Hospital is a comprehensive, multi-institutional research program that brings together a multidisciplinary team of investigators with various specialties to study hyperfunctional voice disorders.
+The Vocal Hyperfunction Clinical Research Center (VHCRC) at Massachusetts General Hospital is a comprehensive, multi-institutional research program that brings together an interdisciplinary team of investigators with various specialties to study hyperfunctional voice disorders.
 The VHCRC is led by Robert Hillman, PhD, CCC-SLP, research director and co-director of the Mass General Voice Center.
 The central theme of the VHCRC is that clinical management of vocal hyperfunction can be significantly improved by attaining a better understanding of the multiple causative factors and associated disordered physiological processes associated with these disorders and then translating this knowledge into new, more effective methods for prevention, diagnosis and treatment.

 About the Condition